-Because most isosurfacing algorithms generate triangle meshes to represent the isosurfaces, an algorithm which will convert the triangle surfaces to hexahedral meshes is a very useful algorithm in creating models which can be used in computation.
+in computation.
 Additionally, numerous algorithms exist for creating triangle meshes and most models in use for computer visualization also utilize triangle meshes making an algorithm that utilizes a triangle mesh as a starting point is readily flexible for a wide-array of preexisting models.
-The hexahedral meshes shown in this section were generated using the SCIRun software [1, 19] with a module (the SCIRun module name is InsertHexSheetAlongSurface) created for inserting hexahedral sheets into existing hexahedral meshes given a triangle mesh that partitions the hexahedral mesh into two regions (triangle meshes that partition the hexahedral mesh into more than two regions will be discussed in a later section).
+The hexahedral meshes shown in this section were generated using the SCIRun software [18, 22] with a module (the SCIRun module name is InsertHexSheetAlongSurface) created for inserting hexahedral sheets into existing hexahedral meshes given a triangle mesh that partitions the hexahedral mesh into two regions (triangle meshes that partition the hexahedral mesh into more than two regions will be discussed in a later section).
 The basic algorithm takes the following form: